RTippin/messenger/docs/ChatBots.md

 - Any additional fields required will be those you defined on your handler's `rules()`, if any.

 #### Example adding our `HelloBot` we made above
-- Our match and triggers are already overridden, and we defined no extra rules on the handler.
+- The match and triggers are already overridden, and we defined no extra rules on the handler.
 Only the base rules are required.
 ```js
 axios.post('/api/messenger/threads/{thread}/bots/{bot}/actions', {
   "handler": "hello",